WestCoastInformatics/SNOMED-DB-Load-Scripts/src/test/resources/README-mysql-docker.md

 3. Build Server
-   i.
-Make sure to edit the host setting before proceeding.
+   1. Make sure to edit the host setting before proceeding.
 To find the docker container's IP address, run the following command:</br> `docker inspect <container name or id> | grep "IPAddress"`
+   2. If you're running this locally, you will use `localhost` as the host.
+   3. If you're running this on a remote server, you will use the server's IP address as the host.
 ```
 export host=172.17.0.1
 export dir=/wci/data/